Where did Methadone Come From?

 Methadone is usually available as a liquid - linctus or methadone mixture - which should be swallowed.
 Tablets and injectable ampoules are sometimes prescribed, and like many other medicines some of these prescribed drugs are diverted and become available illegally.

 What are Methadone’s Adverse Reactions?

 Deaths occur more frequently at the beginning of treatment in methadone programs; they are usually a cause of excessive doses (i.e. erroneously estimated tolerance) and they are affected by concomitant diseases (hepatitis, pneumonia).
+Overdose can also occur when a user attempts to supplement his methadone dose with heroin or other drugs.
 Methadone generally entails the entire spectrum of opioid side effects, including the development of tolerance and physical and psychological dependence.
 Respiratory depressions are dangerous.
 The released histamines can cause hypotension or bronchospasms.
 Other symptoms are: constipation, nausea or vomiting, sedation, vertigo, edema.

 What are the Symptoms of Methadone Overdose?

 - slow, shallow and labored breathing